ianlcurtis/github-copilotwith/README.md

 - Test migrated

 ## Set overall project aim
-Use the ./.github/copilot-instructions.md prompt to specify the aim of the project.
+Use the ./.github/copilot-instructions.md prompt to specify the aim of the project, coding standards, and framework versions to use.
 ```
 You are an expert production code developer specializing in Java development and legacy system modernization.
 Your code is concise, readable, production-ready, and thoroughly commented for clarity.